From the article “The myth destroying America: Why social mobility is beyond ordinary people’s control,” by Sean Mcelwee

 The Gini Coefficient measures how equally distributed resources are, on a scale from 0 to 1.
 In the case of 0, everyone shares all resources equally, and in a society with a coefficient of 1, a single person would own everything.
 While income in the U.S. is distributed unequally, with a .574 gini, wealth is distributed far more unequally, with a gini of .834 — and financial assets are distributed with a gini of .908, with the richest 10 percent own a whopping 83 percent.

 Wealth and financial assets are the ticket to long-term financial stability; those who inherit wealth need never fear relying on the safety net.
 And it is these few individuals, shielded from the need to sell their labor on the market, who have created the divisive “makers” and “takers” narrative.
 Using race as a wedge, they have tried to gut programs that nearly all Americans will rely on.
 They have created the myth of the self-made individual, when in fact, most Americans will eventually need to rely on the safety net.
 They treat the safety net as a benefit exclusively for non-whites, when in reality, whites depend upon it too (even if people of color are disproportionately affected).

-How do “personal responsibility” narratives make it difficult to deal with this issue at the policy level?
+How might “personal responsibility” narratives make it difficult to deal with social problems at the policy level?

-How do you think we might responsibly address the problem of persistent inter-generational social inequality (think about places like Appalachia and the rural south)?
-Do you think job training and food stamps are enough to fix the problem?
+How do you think we might address the problem of persistent inter-generational social inequality (think about places like Appalachia and the rural south)?
+Do you think that government providing things like job training and food stamps are enough to fix the problem?